.

 September the 7th was a major turning point in the whole battle, effectively the day when the Luftwaffe gave up attacking airfields and the RAF in particular, and made their first huge, daylight raid on London.
 Hindsight and history would also show that this was the day when the RAF could be said to have won the battle, and therefore staved off immediate invasion.
 But that didn't become clear for a few more weeks, and it was a long while before history tells us that the immediate plans for invasion had been postponed to at least 1941.
 And tragically, Pat, as with all his fellow pilots killed in those weeks of battle, was never to know all that, just what a vital difference they had made.

-It was in the late afternoon of the 7th September, when 234 Squadron ran into a force of 60 German aircraft consisting of Do 17's and escorting Bf 109's.
+F/Lt Paterson Clarence Hughes DFC .. in the cockpit in 1939 It was in the late afternoon of the 7th September, when 234 Squadron ran into a force of 60 German aircraft consisting of Do 17's and escorting Bf 109's.
 Pat was leading his Section in Spitfire X4009 and dived to attack the bombers.
 The official report states that after attacking a bomber from close range, a large section of the bomber broke away and appeared to hit the Spitfire, which crashed in the village of Bessels Green.
 Pat's body, thrown clear of his aircraft, came down into a garden in the nearby village of Sundridge.
 The official record shows that Pat died around 18.30 hrs.
-Pats wife, Kay, was a widow after only five weeks of marriage.
+Pats wife, Kay, was a widow after only six weeks of marriage.

 However, we now know that the action was also witnessed from the ground, and Tony Hall, of Sundridge, writes to tell me that his own father always maintained that, as he watched the aerial combat and ensuing dogfights taking place right over his house, it was his belief that Pat deliberately rammed the Dornier in order to bring it down.
 Tony has had a lifelong interest in the Battle of Britain, and of course, thence in Pat Hughes in particular.
 His father's wish that a memorial to Pat may one day be located in the village where he fell has come to fruition, courtesy of the Battle of Britain Memorial Society.
 This was unveiled on the 65th anniversary of Pat's death in 2005.
 Pat's former colleague, Wing Commander Bob Doe, now aged 86 and in poor health himself, remembers Pat with affection, was unable to attend the ceremony.
 Bob mentions Pat and his exploits in the acclaimed book, "Fighter Pilot", which Bob wrote after the war.